Paycheck Protection Program: PPP Extension Act of 2021

+PPP and Bank Fraud Enforcement Harmonization Act of 2022

+On August 5, 2022, President Joe Biden signed the PPP and Bank Fraud Enforcement Harmonization Act of 2022 (Public Law 117–166), which established a 10-year statute of limitations for both criminal charges and civil enforcement actions involving fraud related to Paycheck Protection Program loans, including actions brought under the False Claims Act.

 Criticism of recipients

 By June, 4.5 million businesses had received over $500 billion of taxpayer money, but the exact identities of the recipients were unknown, as Steve Mnuchin said that this was "proprietary" and "confidential."
 Additionally, although the Government Accountability Office had requested information about the loans for oversight purposes, the Small Business Administration was withholding the information.

 On June 11, Treasury Secretary Steve Mnuchin told the Senate Committee on Small Business and Entrepreneurship that PPP loan recipients' names and loan amounts were confidential and would not be publicly released.
 Eight days later, the Small Business Administration and the Department of the Treasury said that it would release the names, addresses, and other information about recipients of PPP loans exceeding $150,000 each.
 Each recipient would be listed with a dollar range of the loan amount.
 PPP loans of $150,000 and less would be disclosed in the aggregate.
 On July 6, the Department of Treasury posted the data to its web site.

 A lawsuit was filed by several press organizations within the United States District Court for the District of Columbia in May 2020 seeking exact details of the PPP loan applicants beyond the information posted by the Small Business Administration.
 In November 2020, Judge James E. Boasberg ordered a preliminary injunction in favor of the press, requiring the SBA to publish the full names, addresses, and precise loan amounts of the PPP recipients by November 19, 2020.
 The data was released to the public on December 1, 2020.
 According to data from November 2020, 87 percent of PPP loans were for less than $150,000.

 Racial disparities have been reported among recipients.
 In July 2020, a National Geographic article, citing the Center for Responsible Lending, reported that 95% of Black-owned businesses and 91% of Latino-owned businesses were unlikely to receive loans because they were very small businesses with few employees and because they did not have existing relationships with banks.
 The article also said that 41% of Black-owned businesses had already closed permanently while only 17% of white-owned businesses met this fate.

 At least 100 PPP loans were made to businesses without business names.

+The first round of the PPP allocated $349 billion in funds to small businesses and other eligible borrowers, and the second round allocated another $310 billion.
+While the first round of the PPP was exhausted quickly generating controversy, the second round was not over-subscribed.